By Chef Brittanny Anderson

 SHOP | Farmers Market & Donuts

 If you head to the market, you have to get donuts from Mrs. Yoder’s Kitchen.
-An Amish family has a food truck and all the little Amish kids sell the hand-made yeast donuts.
+They are an Amish family with a food truck and all the little kids sell the hand-made yeast donuts.

 Forest Hill Park, New Kent Avenue & W 42nd Street, Richmond, VA 23225 | www.growrva.com